MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer programmer was a woman?
-Yes, that's right.
-Ada Lovelace, an English mathematician and writer, is recognized as the world's first computer programmer.
-In the 19th century, she wrote the world's first machine algorithm for an early computing machine that existed only on paper.
-Quite curious isn't it?
+Did you know that the first actual computer "bug" was a real insect?
+In 1947, engineers working on the Mark II computer at Harvard University found a moth stuck in one of the components.
+They taped the insect in their logbook and labeled it as the "First actual case of bug being found".
+Thus, the term "debugging" a computer was coined.